oalders/www-olafalders-dot-com/content/posts/2021-07-01-cpan-bus-factor.md

 For many tasks there are multiple modules on CPAN to choose between.
 What criteria should you use to select one to rely on?
 There are a number that are well established:

 * Does it provide the function(s) you need, and are they correct?
 Related: is the test suite up to scratch?
 * The relative performance of the different modules.
-Some years back I reviewed a number of collections of modules for the same task.
-In most cases I found three orders of magnitude difference between the fastest and slowest.
+Some years back [Neil reviewed a number of collections of modules for the same task](http://neilb.org/reviews/).
+In most cases he found three orders of magnitude difference between the fastest and slowest.
 * How many other CPAN distributions do they use?
 For a `::Tiny` module that might be zero, but it could be a lot more.
 You think you're adding one dependency to your work stack, but in reality you could be adding a lot more.
 * How many other CPAN distributions rely on the module in question?
 This can range from zero to tens of thousands.
 The model for this is called the River of CPAN, and MetaCPAN will show you the "river position" (number of downstream dependencies) when you look at a module / distribution.